Kufi

-A kufi or kufi cap is a brimless, short, and rounded cap worn by men in many populations in North Africa, East Africa, West Africa, and South Asia.
+A kufi or kufi cap is a brimless, short, and rounded cap worn by men in many populations in North Africa, East Africa, West Africa, South Asia, and the Middle East.

 It is also worn by men throughout the African diaspora.
-It is also commonly called a "topi" or "tupi" in the Indian subcontinent.
+The cap has strong associations with many Islamic cultures and pan-African pride.
+In the United States and the United Kingdom, it is also called a "taqiyah".

-African and African-American usage
+Islamic, African and African American usage

+The hat has strong associations with many Islamic cultures, as well as Pan-African pride.
 In West Africa, a kufi cap is the traditional hat for men, and is part of the national costume of most of the countries in the region.
 It is worn by Muslims, and African Christians.
 Many grandfathers and other older men wear a kufi every day to symbolize their status as wise elders, religious people, or family patriarchs.

 Within the United States, it has become identified primarily with persons of West African heritage, who wear it to show pride in their culture, history, and religion (whether Christianity, Islam, or Traditional African religions).
 It is often made of kente cloth, mudcloth, or knitted or crocheted in a variety of yarns.

 Crown style kufis are the traditional hat worn with formal West African attire.
 A formal dashiki suit will always include a crown style kufi, while the knitted style is most appropriate for non-formal occasions.
 Other caps worn with the dashiki, Senegalese kaftan, and grand boubou, include: